AnooraagB/Project-HealthDataDashboard/README.md

 ## Features

-* **Interactive data visualisations** : The dashboard uses various interactive visualisations to display health data, such as line graphs and pie charts.
+* **Interactive data visualisations** : The dashboard uses various interactive visualizations to display health data, such as line graphs and pie charts.
-* **Data filters** : Users can filter data by date range for a more personalised experience.
+* **Data filters** : Users can filter data by date range for a more personalized experience.
 * **Multiple health metrics** : Displays metrics such as steps, mood, calories burned, sleep hours, and activity levels.
-* **Shiny application** : A fully interactive User Interactive (UI) built using RShiny, enabling easy navigation between different health metrics.
+* **Shiny application** : A fully interactive User Interface (UI) built using RShiny, enabling easy navigation between different health metrics.
+* **Full data table** : Users can view the entire dataset in a table format, making it easy to explore all the data at once.

 ## Tools and Technologies Used

-* **R Programming** : The project is implemented using R for data manipulation and visualisation.
+* **R Programming** : The project is implemented using R for data manipulation and visualization.
-* **RShiny** : Used to create an interactive web dashboard with various tabs and visualisations.
+* **RShiny** : Used to create an interactive web dashboard with various tabs and visualizations.
 * **SQLite** : An SQLite database is used to store and manage health data efficiently.
 * **ggplot2** : Used for plotting line graphs and pie charts for the various health metrics.
 * **Shinydashboard** : Used for creating the layout of the dashboard with menus, boxes, and tabs.
 * **dplyr** : Used for data manipulation and filtering within the Shiny application.
 * **lubridate** : Used for handling and formatting date-related data.
+* **DT** : Used to display the dataset in an interactive table format.

 ## Dataset used